brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-18.md

 "Elsa and Sabrina are in their own room.
 I'll get them!" one boy shouted, and rushed out.

-"I'll get your trunk! " another called after him. "*Reducto!"*
+"I'll get your trunk! " another called after him. "*Reducto!*"

 "Oblitz isn't here!"